ghi-electronics/Documentation/software/tinyclr/tutorials/camera.md

 # Camera Interface
 ---

 TinyCLR OS supports digital camera interface, sometimes referred to as DCMI or DCI, on devices using the SITCore SC20260 SoC.
 Typically, cameras need to be configured using [I2C bus](i2c.md).
-Please refer to the camera's manual to determine the needed configuration.
+Check the Omnivision/Ov9655 driver under https://github.com/ghi-electronics/TinyCLR-Drivers for an example of how to configure your camera, or refer to the camera's manual to determine the needed configuration.

 The following function captures camera images:
 ```cs